 So are they “Big Oil?”
 No.

-The independents who comprise roughly 99.995% of all oil and gas companies in the U.S., many which we all have likely never heard of, will suffer immensely or not make it at all.
+The independents who comprise roughly 99.995% of all oil and gas companies in the U.S., many of whom we all have likely never heard of, will suffer immensely or not make it at all.

-Ultimately, there are people at the end of the line, who want the simple dignity of being able to go to work.
-Opening up the SPR was a shot to maintain that dignity.
+Ultimately, there are people at the end of the line who want the simple dignity of being able to go to work.
+Opening up the SPR is a shot to maintain that dignity.